IzetopeDev/PythonWebProj/DevLog.md

 So, I've set up the barebones of the website.
 Everything's gonna be placed into the unlaunched branch for now.
 I've also redownloaded python onto the computer.
 Trying to download django now... but for some reason even though I downloaded python from the python.org site, it's not recognised on the computer.
 I think I need to restart my computer.
 Thus, I'll be restarting the computer and stopping for the day.
 I may or may not continue tomorrow.
 Still need to prep to get back to camp.
+Also there are going to be pull req problems when it comes to DevLogs LOL.
+I also forgot to mention that I've learned about classes in python.
+Pretty cool stuff.